darciopacifico/taskmanager/README.md

 * message broker

-Kafka cluster that task message topics.
+Kafka cluster that manages message topics.
 Important!
 Topics must be partitioned at minimum the same number of potential consumers.
 In production environment the topic replication-factor > 1 can assure for message delivery and availability of kafka message service.

 Kafka is the component that allows the entire solution to be dynamicaly scalable as requested, actualy.